We’re on the landlord‘s side, every time.

 Some examples of deductible expenses are as follows, although these are by no means a complete list:

-Mortgage interest and other finance costs (from 6th April 2017, part is being restricted to the basic rate of income tax)
+Mortgage interest and other finance costs (restricted to the basic rate of income tax in the case of most residential properties)

 Repairs and maintenance